yo-han/Traktable/README.md

 ## Changelog

 See what's new in the [changelog](https://github.com/yo-han/Traktable/wiki/Changelog)

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push -u origin my-new-feature`)
+5. Create new Pull Request

 ## Credits

 * Traktable is inspired by and used some snippets of: https://github.com/m4p/iTrakt/